ourlifeloop/marketing/src/cms/training-faqs/can-connections-invite-other-connections.md

 ---
-question: Can Connections invite other connections?
+question: Can connections invite other connections?
 answer: "No, they will need to reach out to the community to add additional connections.
 A staff member will need to authorize if the connection has been approved by the resident or responsible party.
 A staff member can then create